5 Thank You Letters Donors Will Love

 How Can You Make Your Thank You Letters Mean More Than Just Words on the Page?

 Ideally, thank you letters should not be generic letters, set up and then forgotten.
 Don't let your thank-yous become routine and dull.
 Unless you have a huge number of donors, your charity should try to make each thank you letter unique, so that the donor knows that letter was meant specifically for her.
 Follow the ten rules of thank you letter writing, from personalization to inviting more engagement.

 Even when there are so many thank yous to be written that you can't keep up, consider writing several types of thank you letters for groups of donors.
 Consider the kinds of donors you have, such as first-time donors, consecutive-year donors, and monthly donors.

 For longtime donors or donors who gave a lot, consider ways of saying thanks beyond the letter.
-You could email a thank you video, send a bouquet of flowers with a thank you note, mail a postcard with a photo of the people the donor helped, or deliver a personal gift that you know the donor will love.
+You could email a thank you video, send a bouquet of flowers with a hand-written thank you note, mail a postcard with a photo of the people the donor helped, or deliver a personal gift that you know the donor will love.
 Consider having a thank-you party with volunteers writing handwritten notes.

 If you want donors to give, again and again, show them your gratitude by taking the time to say thanks creatively and by personalizing those thank you letters and notes.
 For your letter writing, use these examples to spark your imagination.